AMP has proven effective in a variety of settings and for a wide demographic.

 - In other states, the State Unit on Aging or Area Agency on Aging will need to review the research and affirm that AMP is eligible for III-D funding.

-- Some states will require that AMP gain official approval by the Evidence-Based Program Review Council.
-In these states, AMP won’t qualify for III-D funding until the next official review cycle in 2019.
+- Some states will require that AMP gain official approval by the Administration for Community Living Health Promotion Evidence-based Program Review.
+In these states, AMP won’t qualify for III-D funding until the program passes the review process.

-NCOA is ready to help your organization review Title III-D and Title III-E funding to support AMP.
+NCOA is ready to help your organization review Title III-B, Title III-D, and Title III-E funding to support AMP.
 Please call us toll-free at 1-888-256-3779 or contact us with questions.